 Be sure you won’t stumble across any private property.
 Instead, be aware of the surrounding areas.

 When you are solo camping, you only have yourself to rely on.
 This means you are setting up all your gear by yourself.
-So, before you go on your adventure, do a test run in your yard.
+So, before your adventure, do a test run in your yard.

-Sickness and injury can be severe when you are out in a secluded area by yourself.
+Sickness and injury can be severe when you are alone in a secluded area.
 You probably won’t have cell phone service, and it may take a while to get help.

-If you have an allergy or ongoing illness, be sure to bring all the emergency medication you may need.
+Bring all the emergency medication you may need if you have an allergy or ongoing illness.
 Simple things like a sprain or a cut can take a turn for the worse very quickly.

 In addition, it is challenging to keep things clean while camping, so have your first aid kit ready with plenty of alcohol and bandaids.